Yasmani Grandal Player Props: White Sox vs. Orioles

 Yasmani Grandal At The Plate

-- Grandal is hitting .262 with three doubles, a home run and four walks.
+- Grandal has five doubles, a home run and four walks while batting .298.

-- Grandal has reached base via a hit in seven games this year (of 13 played), and had multiple hits in three of those games.
+- Grandal has picked up a hit in 57.1% of his 14 games this year, with more than one hit in 28.6% of them.

-- In four games this season, Grandal has picked up an RBI, with more than one RBI once.
+- Grandal has driven in a run in five games this year (35.7%), including one multiple-RBI game.

-- He has scored in three of 13 games so far this year.
+- He has scored in three of 14 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.